bryanwweber/orbital-mechanics-notes/reference/planetary-ephemeris.md

 4. _Time Span_: This can be used to generate a range of dates, or to input specific dates.
 We will choose _Specify a list of times_ for this example, and then input the date of interest, in JDT, {glue:text}`planetary-ephemeris-JDT`.
 5. _Table Settings_: Here, we want to change the units to _km and seconds_.
 Another useful option is the _Reference plane_.
 The default of _ecliptic x-y plane derived from reference plane_ is appropriate for this example.
 You may also want to set the CSV output option, depending on how you will use the data.

-When you've set the options for this example, the screen should appear as in {numref}`fig:horizons-mercury`.
+When you've set the options for this example, the screen should appear as in @fig:horizons-mercury.

 :::{figure} ../images/horizons-mercury.png
 :name: fig:horizons-mercury